trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _The `if` context in NGINX is provided by the rewrite module and this is the primary intended use of this context.
 Since NGINX will test conditions of a request with many other purpose-made directives, `if` **should not** be used for most forms of conditional execution.
 This is such an important note that the NGINX community has created a page called [if is evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/) (yes, it's really evil and in most cases not needed)._

+  A long time ago I found this:

+  > _That’s actually not true and shows you don’t understand the problem with it.
+When the `if` statement ends with `return` directive, there is no problem and it’s safe to use._

 - `set` - sets a value for the specified variable.
 The value can contain text, variables, and their combination

 Example of usage `if` and `set` directives: